intel/iot-js-api/api/ble/README.md

 <a name="descriptor`"></a>
 ### The `BluetoothDescriptor` dictionary
-It is an object with the following properties.
+It is an object with the following properties:

 | Property  | Type    | Optional | Default value | Represents |
 | ---       | ---     | ---      | ---           | ---        |